Gå til hovedindhold

 First teaching subject, English

 All our international students must choose English as the first teaching subject.
 You must be sufficiently fluent to participate in classes where English is the language and be able to become a teacher of English.
-We need your school leaving certificate with a specialization of English or certificates in one of the following English tests:
+During the first year, all lessons are taught in English.

 An intensive course in Danish

-During the first year you will take an intensive course in Danish, preparing you to teach in Danish from your second year of studies.
+During the first year you must take an intensive course in Danish alongside your other studies, preparing you to be taught in Danish from your second year.

 At speakdanish.dk you will find a few links to online Danish lessons so you can start in advance.

-If you need further information which is not provided in English, it might be a possibility to use the automatic translator from online translations.
+If you need further information which is not provided in English, you can use the automatic translator from online translations.

 07